What is Justice Info?

 Justice Info's vision is both grounded in the field, passionate and expert.
 It plunges into the inventiveness of human societies confronted with mass violence.
 It looks towards new horizons such as climate and environmental justice, or corporate responsibility.
 Justice Info is an open, accessible and innovative media.
 It aims to be a platform for human communities in search of justice, and for lively debates.

-The Justice Info team
+They make Justice Info

 Justice Info principles

 Justice Info was created in Lausanne, Switzerland, in spring 2015, under the impetus of Pierre Hazan, journalist and expert in transitional justice.
+He explains this:

 Justice Info is 100% digital, completely independent, and does not carry advertising.
 It was created by Fondation Hirondelle, a Swiss non-profit organisation founded in 1995 after the Rwandan genocide to provide reliable, useful information to populations facing serious crises.

-“We are convinced that nothing is too complex or technical to be explained and shared; that the stories we cover have a universal dimension; that rigorous, independent information is necessary for fair, adequate justice; and that what is happening in Bunia, eastern Congo, can have resonance with what other peoples in Europe, the Middle East, Asia, Americas or Oceania have lived through or may have to live through,” explains Thierry Cruvellier.
+"We are convinced that nothing is too complex or technical to be explained and shared; that the stories we cover have a universal dimension; that rigorous, independent information is necessary for fair, adequate justice; and that what is happening in Bunia, eastern Congo, can have resonance with what other peoples in Europe, the Middle East, Asia, Americas or Oceania have lived through or may have to live through,"